andrei021/100-days-of-code/r1-log.md

 • Learned about static initialization blocks;

 • Finished section 11 (Naming Conventions and Packages. static and final keywords) in Tim's Java Masterclass on Udemy.

+### Day 68
+• Recaped all the concepts that I've learned in Tim's Java Masterclass.